Bachelor of Science in Environmental Science

 Wayne State's environmental science and geology department is aimed at understanding Earth's history including its origin and age in rocks and landscapes, and how geological processes affect modern environmental and ecological systems coupled with addressing modern environmental problems and the interactions of organisms, including humans, on environmental systems.

 Wayne State's environmental science program combines both geological and biological perspectives to give students an interdisciplinary approach to the subject.
 It is the only undergraduate bachelor of science degree program addressing environmental issues at WSU.
 In keeping with the mission of the university, this program distinguishes itself from other programs in the state by focusing on the urban environment and urban impacts on the environment.
-Consequently, the program addresses environmental issues and examples from Southeastern Michigan.

 Our program prepares students for graduate study or careers in various areas of environmental science including: